nxskok/pasias/docs/13-dates-and-times.md

 so they really are all equal, all 500 of them.
-\marginnote{The computer  scientists among you will note that I shouldn't have done this,  because *diff1* through *diff3* are double-precision  decimal numbers, so I should have tested their equality with  *lenfol* and *los* by working out the absolute  differences and testing whether they were all *small*.
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">The computer  scientists among you will note that I shouldn't have done this,  because *diff1* through *diff3* are double-precision  decimal numbers, so I should have tested their equality with  *lenfol* and *los* by working out the absolute  differences and testing whether they were all *small*.
 On  consulting the help for *all.equal*, though, I find that it  *does* work properly, because it actually tests whether the  things being compared differ by less than a quantity  *tolerance* which defaults to 0.000000015, and if  they  do it calls them equal.
 This is all tied in with the difference  between integers and decimal numbers as they are represented on a  computer: exactly and approximately, respectively.
 A  double-precision number has about 16 significant digits of accuracy;  equal things won't have all 16 digits equal, most likely, but they  would be expected to have at least 8 of those digits the  same.
 CSCA08 stuff, I imagine.
 This is where you can casually toss  around terms like *machine epsilon*.
 Oh!
 I just realized  something.
 You know how very very small P-values are shown in R as  *<2.2e-16*? *That's* the machine epsilon.
 Anything smaller than that is  indistinguishable from zero, and you can't have a P-value be  *exactly* zero.
-The default *tolerance* I mentioned  above is the square root of this, which is normally used for such  things.}
+The default *tolerance* I mentioned  above is the square root of this, which is normally used for such  things.</span>